-Consistent with prior years, we continued to maintain our current perquisites for our NEOs, which we believe are currently in line with those provided by comparable companies within the consumer products industry, the food and beverage industry and within the labor markets in which we participate, for similarly situated executives, based principally on information gathered through our recruiting and retention experience.
+Consistent with prior years, we continued to maintain our current perquisites for our NEOs, which we believe are in line with those provided by comparable companies within the consumer products industry, the food and beverage industry and within the labor markets in which we participate, for similarly situated executives, based principally on information gathered through our recruiting and retention experience.
 The perquisites include payment of the cost and expense for personal use of a Company automobile or an automobile allowance and the Company's payment of benefit premiums under certain employee benefit plans.
 For Mr. Sacks and Mr. Schlosberg, the perquisites include the use of an office desk for a personal accountant on an occasional basis, at no cost to the Company.
 In addition, pursuant to their employment agreements, Mr. Sacks and Mr. Schlosberg are entitled to receive initial and annual fees and all other reasonable expenses relating to membership in up to two business or social clubs selected by the executive.
-In 2021, personal guests of Mr. Sacks traveled on a business-related flight chartered by the Company, and Mr. Sacks was imputed income for the cost of travel by such personal guests in accordance with the Internal Revenue Service's regulations.
-Ms. Tirre is entitled to receive 50% of the annual fees relating to the membership in one business or social club selected by the executive.
+Ms. Tirre is entitled to receive 50% of the annual fees relating to the membership in one business or social club selected by her.
 However, the Compensation Committee in its discretion may revise, amend or add to the employee benefits and perquisites of a NEO if it deems it advisable.
 Executives bear all taxes associated with these employee benefits and perquisites and these arrangements do not provide for tax gross ups.